David Bradley (English actor): Career

 From 2019 to 2022, Bradley played Ray Johnson, the demented father of Tony (Ricky Gervais) in the Netflix series After Life.
-In 2021, it was announced that Bradley would be joining the cast of Allelujah, a film adaptation of Alan Bennet's play of the same name directed by Richard Eyre, which will star Jennifer Saunders, Bally Gill, Russell Tovey, Derek Jacobi, and Judi Dench.
+In 2021, it was announced that Bradley would be joining the cast of Allelujah, a film adaptation of Alan Bennett's play of the same name directed by Richard Eyre, which will star Jennifer Saunders, Bally Gill, Russell Tovey, Derek Jacobi, and Judi Dench.
 In 2022, it was announced that Bradley would voice Fowler in Chicken Run: Dawn of the Nugget.

 Personal life

 Bradley married his wife Rosanna in 1978.
 They have three children.
 His eldest son, George, is an architect, who has featured on the ITV series Love Your Home and Garden alongside Alan Titchmarsh.
 His daughter, Francesca, works in casting, having worked on Michael Bay's 6 Underground.
-He has said that it was his daughter who turned his attention to the Harry Potter film franchise and coached him for the role of Argus Filch.
+He has said that it was his children who turned his attention to the Harry Potter film franchise and coached him for the role of Argus Filch.

 Bradley is the president of Second Thoughts Drama Group, which performs in and around Stratford-upon-Avon.
 He has received honorary doctorates from the University of Warwick (17 July 2012) and York St John University (19 November 2015).

 He is an avid fan of football clubs Aston Villa and York City.
 On 22 November 2014, he took part in a video paying tribute to Aston Villa on their 140th birthday.